PrashantKumarGupta1/-Automated-Employee-Attendance-System-using-RFID-Technology/docs/linux_system.md

 The Linux system acts as the **data processing and logging unit** of the RFID Attendance System.

-It receives RFID data from the embedded hardware, verifies employees, and stores accurate attendance records automatically.
+It receives RFID data from the embedded hardware, verifies employee records from the database, and stores **accurate attendance logs automatically**.